bharadwaj-varma-99/rtms-samples/Audio/calling_azure_speech_to_text_service/calling_azure_speech_to_text_service_js/readme.md

-# Zoom RTMS real time speech-to-text service wuth audio stream
+# Zoom RTMS real time speech-to-text service with audio stream

 This project demonstrates the use of 3rd party speech-to-text service which accepts audio buffer as an input.
 The sample here utilize Microsoft Azure's speech-to-text service (Azure Speech service).
 Utilizing RTMS, it sends the audio buffer to Azure's API in real time, and prints out the transcribed text in the console log.